davla/dotfiles/dotfiles/README.md

   + Telegram
   + BitWarden
 - i3
-  + restart xfce4-terminal in autorandr
+  + verify if alacritty needs restarting
 - append action should not remove
 - use empty dst: instead of mktemp